 The Commission on Women’s Issues is dedicated to providing educational seminars and forums to enhance public knowledge and discussion of women’s issues in and beyond Cook County.
 Recent events include:

-This event consisted of a screening of the film “Girls on the Wall,” a musical written by and starring incarcerated teenage girls from the juvenile prison in Warrenville, IL.
+February 21, 2011 – “Girls on the Wall” (5th and 6th Districts, Governor’s State University)This event consisted of a screening of the film “Girls on the Wall,” a musical written by and starring incarcerated teenage girls from the juvenile prison in Warrenville, IL.
 In the film, the girls re-live their crimes and search for redemption.
 Following the viewing, a discussion was led by Mariame Kaba, executive director of Project Nia, which oversaw the making of the film.
 The Commission on Women’s Issues cosponsored this event with Governors State University as part of its annual recognition of Black History Month.